It’s no stretch to give the illusion of more visual height with these 11 tips

 Patterned drapes are also a great choice.
 They lead the eye up to give a feeling of increased height.
 What makes this strategy effective here is the absence of competing patterns.
 While you’re at it, keep crown molding proportional.

-This createsan optical illusion of endlessness.
-If a ceiling like the one here is too dramatic for your tastes, use a semigloss paint instead.
+This createsan optical illusion of endlessness. “stretched ceilings can give this mirroring effect .If a ceiling like this one is too dramatic for your taste, try high gloss or semigloss paint instead.

 In condos, the expectable drywall ceiling is taking up few inches that you may not want.
 Above it is a concrete ceiling that, when exposed, will give the condo a more industrial vibe and a bit more visual headspace.
 Basement renovations are great candidates for exposed structures, as are top floor bedrooms.
 Remove these and your room will instantly feel taller.